trufflesuite/truffle/packages/truffle-core/README.md

 ```

 The above will initialize a new Ethereum application with an example contract and an example test.
-Then it will build that application’s frontend and run the test.
+Then it will deploy the contracts to the network, build the application’s frontend and then run the tests.

 ### dApp Structure

 ```
-app/...                      # Frontend code.
+app/...                      # App code.
 See "App Configuration", below. contracts/                   # Solidity contracts config/
-    |___ app.json            # App configuration (frontend, rpc, deployed contracts, etc.)
+    |___ app.json            # App configuration (build, rpc, deployed contracts, etc.)
     |___ development/        # Environment directory (development)
         |___ config.json     # Environment configuration (overrides app.json)
         |___ contracts.json  # Contract configuration (built during contract deployment)